-Measurement of drag on models in wind tunnel.
+Laboratory Practice N°2: Measurement of drag on models in wind tunnel.

-- Direct measurement of drag force of different models at different flow velocities. - Evaluate errors (readings and oscillations). - Evaluate drag coefficients and compare measured coefficients between them and with results in references, for different flow velocities. - Compare measured drag coefficients of blade section with results from free download software at different angles of attack.
+- Direct measurement of drag force of models at different flow velocities. - Evaluate drag coefficients and compare measured coefficients between them and with results in references, for different flow velocities. - Compare measured drag coefficients of blade section with results from free download software at different angles of attack. - Perform measurements of pressure coefficient on the cylinder surface at different angles. - Evaluate errors (readings and oscillations).

-- Measurement of velocity defect in the wake of models. - Derive expression of drag from velocity defect. - Compare the two evaluation of drag (direct and velocity defect) for the different models. - Evaluate corrections to lift and drag due to aspect ratio and friction.
+- Compute drag force from pressure coefficient measurements. - Measurement of velocity defect in the wake of models. - Derive expression of drag from velocity defect. - Compare drag evaluations (direct and velocity defect) for different models. - Compare drag evaluations (direct, pressure and velocity defect) for cylinder.